ss-lab-cancerunit/SenescenceKG/README.md

-For reproducibility purposes, all code and most data files are included here, with one exception being data files from [Pathway Commons](https://www.pathwaycommons.org/), [Gene Ontology](http://geneontology.org/), [ReMap](https://remap.univ-amu.fr/), and [DrugBank](https://go.drugbank.com/), which are too large to feasibly include here.
+For reproducibility purposes, all code and most data files are included here, with one exception being data files from [Pathway Commons](https://www.pathwaycommons.org/), [Gene Ontology](http://geneontology.org/), [ReMap](https://remap.univ-amu.fr/), and [DrugBank](https://go.drugbank.com/), which are too large to feasibly include in this repository.

 However, these files can be easily obtained from the following direct download links (download will start immediately):
 - [Pathway Commons](https://www.pathwaycommons.org/archives/PC2/v12/PathwayCommons12.All.hgnc.txt.gz) (large file, ~1Gb)